GrottoPress/samba/README.md

      end

      # This token may be used when making token introspection requests.
      # It is required if this app is an API backend.
+Otherwise, if you do
-Otherwise, set to `nil`.
+     # not need to use it in any way, set to `nil`.
      #
      # This is typically a user-generated bearer token with access to the
      # token instrospection endpoint, at least.